Apollointhehouse/SyncBot/README.md

 A starter project to quickly ramp up with the Diskord library.

+## What is included?

+* A basic Gradle configuration with the following dependencies:
+    * Diskord API (JVM)
+    * A basic logger implementation (can be replaced with a more advanced library)
+* A very simple Diskord bot implementing a ping example

 ## How do I use this?

 Before this project can be used, a Diskord API bot token will be required.
 Check the Discord API